ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 ### Do you have research projects open to undergrad students?

-Lecturing takes most of my time and I don't a lab.
+Lecturing takes most of my time and I don't have a lab.
 However, I'm always coming up with new ideas and experiments, and it's nice to have additional human resources to create something useful, interesting, open (and cool).
 If you are interested in volunteering and willing to learn a lot, come talk to me and